 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2002.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2004.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 1724 2423 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 1216 1716 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 719 121 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled .
-Freshman wait-listed students (students who met admission rec quirements but whose final admissi
+Total first-time, first-year (freshman) men who applied 2190 Total first-time, first-year (freshman) women who applied 3230 Total first-time, first-year (freshman) men who were admitted 1312 Total first-time, first-year (freshman) women who were admitted 2005 Total full-time, first-time, first-year (freshman) men who enrolled 629 Total part-time, first-time, first-year (freshman) men who enrolled 63 Total full-time, first-time, first-year (freshman) women who enrolled 949 Total part-time, first-time, first-year (freshman) women who enrolled 85